-The 2017 Learning Programme’s theme is ‘Exploration’.
-We are offering learners the chance to explore our fascinating planet, blast off into the vast universe above us, dive into the deepest oceans, and examine the complex DNA which makes up every living organism.
+The 2017 Learning Programme’s theme was ‘Exploration’.
+We offered learners the chance to explore our fascinating planet, blast off into the vast universe above us, dive into the deepest oceans, and examine the complex DNA which makes up every living organism.

-There are lots of opportunities for children, young people and educational organisations to explore science with interactive exhibitions, Science Slams and the Youth STEMM Award Passport.
+There were lots of opportunities for children, young people and educational organisations to explore science with interactive exhibitions, Science Slams and the Youth STEMM Award Passport.

 ‘Explore Science’ Experience Days – for secondary schools

-Earth Adventure with Huw James – shows how our planet is very special, and takes you on a tour of some of the most amazing locations on our planet, with HD footage from the field and interactive demonstrations.
+Earth Adventure with Huw James – showed how our planet is very special, and took students on a tour of some of the most amazing locations on our planet, with HD footage from the field and interactive demonstrations.

-Science Slams – get face-to-face with a variety of scientists and organisations, and explore their important work in 15-minute Science Slam sessions.
+Science Slams – students got face-to-face with a variety of scientists and organisations, and explored their important work in 15-minute Science Slam sessions.

-Youth STEMM Award takeover stage with Dr Ken Farquhar – STEM clubs take over the stage to present their own explorations in science, plus Dr Ken presents a few quirky experiments of his own.
+Youth STEMM Award takeover stage with Dr Ken Farquhar – School STEM clubs took over the stage to present their own explorations in science, plus Dr Ken presented a few quirky experiments of his own.

-Celebrating 50 years of JIC – meet ‘good’ microbes that help our food grow and fight back against ‘bad’ microbes; discover how science lets us ‘look’ at atoms to solve puzzles, and find out what’s really in the food you eat.
+Celebrating 50 years of JIC – students met ‘good’ microbes that help our food grow and fight back against ‘bad’ microbes; discovered how science lets us ‘look’ at atoms to solve puzzles, and found out what’s really in the food you eat.

-The 2017 Learning Programme is sponsored by Norse Group.
+The 2017 Learning Programme was sponsored by Norse Group.